the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 - Pots are better than barrels for storing booze.
 They are the same size, use more commonly available material (rock), and train your craftsdwarves better. (pots are barrels made of stone)
 - You can protect your nobles by assigning metal gear to them in the nobles screen (n)
 - Obsidian short swords are sharper than iron and easier to make (need only obsidian and wood logs) but weak against metal
+- Bedrooms can share doors with other bedrooms, effectively serving as connecting rooms, it's not an issue for dwarves and can save space

 ## Q & A
 Q: How to change available hairstyles and beard styles?
 A: `Dwarf Fortress\data\vanilla\vanilla_entities\objects\entity_default.txt`, look for `[TISSUE_STYLE:HAIR]` and `[TISSUE_STYLE:BEARD]`

 Q: Is there an activity/thought related to admiring an artifact on display?
-A: Allegedly yes, but very rare.
+A: Allegedly yes, but unfortunately, it's very rare.

 Q: How to start trading with other civilizations?
 A: Demand tribute from them.